 We ate breakfast at the lodge and ordered off the menu.
-There is a breakfast buffet available but we were too late for it.
-The dining room is really nice, but I didn’t hesitate to bring the kids.
-There is a lot of room between tables so you aren’t really bothering anyone if your crew is making a bit a noise.
+There is a breakfast buffet available, but we were too late for it.
+The dining room is really nice, but I didn’t hesitate to bring the kids there for a meal.
+There is a lot of room between tables, so you aren’t really bothering anyone if your crew is making a bit a noise.

 There is a lot to choose from on the menu, except there was no kid’s menu for our breakfast.
 The kids made up their meal by ordering from the “sides”.
 They each had a very large pancake priced at $3.
 There were berries and whipped cream available too.

 I couldn’t decide what I wanted, and ended up getting the creme brulee french toast.
 Yes, it was delicious!
 There were berries on the side, and the french toast was covered with that crisp crunchy brulee topping.
 My meal cost $11 and my husbands over-sized omelet cost $13.
 This was really a nice place for breakfast, and the large windows made the scenic views a pretty nice background.